 - Be a resource for education by offering conferences, webinars, and online resources for members.

-A Commitment to Service and Knowledge
+5. Make a Commitment to Service and Knowledge

 Dale believes the most important nursing skills include qualities that are all about being human.